Chris Goodall

 Christopher Frank William Goodall (born 29 December 1955) is an English businessman, author and expert on new energy technologies.
-He is an alumnus of St Dunstan's College, University of Cambridge, and Harvard Business School (MBA).
 He was the Green Party candidate for Oxford West and Abingdon in the 2024 general election, having run in the same constituency in 2010.
-He writes Carbon Commentary, a free newsletter on global advances in clean energy.
+He writes Carbon Commentary, a newsletter on global advances in clean energy.
 His latest book, Possible: Ways to Net Zero, was published by Profile Books in March 2024.

-Books
+Education

+Goodall attended St Dunstan's College, University of Cambridge, and Harvard Business School (MBA).

+Writing

-His début book How to Live a Low-Carbon Life, won the 2007 Clarion Award for non-fiction.
-His second book, Ten Technologies to Fix Energy and Climate, was one of the Financial Times' Books of the Year, first published in 2008 it was revised and updated in 2010.
+Goodall's first book How to Live a Low-Carbon Life, won the 2007 Clarion Award for non-fiction.
+His second book, Ten Technologies to Fix Energy and Climate, was one of the Financial Times Books of the Year.
+First published in 2008, it was revised and updated in 2010.
 His third book, The Green Guide For Business, was published in 2010 by Profile Books.
 Goodall also wrote Sustainability: All That Matters, which was published in 2012 by Hodder & Stoughton.

 In July 2016, The Switch was published by Profile Books, focusing on solar, storage and new energy technologies.

 Goodall's What We Need To Do Now: For a Zero Carbon Future (2020, Profile Books: ISBN 978-1788164719) was short-listed for the 2020 Wainwright Prize for writing on global conservation.

-Goodall has also contributed a number of articles to The Guardian, the Independent, and the Ecologist among others.
-He has also spoken at literary festivals around the UK, at the British Library, the Science Museum and many universities.
+Goodall has written for The Guardian, the Independent, and The Ecologist among others.
+He has spoken at literary festivals around the UK, at the British Library, the Science Museum and many universities.

 Stance on nuclear energy

 On the issue of UK's energy mix, Goodall used to consider that nuclear power had a role in reducing greenhouse gas emissions.
-Goodall once said "Including nuclear power in this mix will make a low-carbon and energy-secure future easier to achieve".
-However, he opposed the construction of the Hinkley C nuclear power plant.
+Goodall said "Including nuclear power in this mix will make a low-carbon and energy-secure future easier to achieve".
+However, he opposed the construction of the Hinkley Point C nuclear power station.

 More recently, Goodall has changed his position on nuclear and his analysis has focused on how the UK can move to a future powered by 100% renewables.
 This is evident from his Carbon Commentary blog and his 2020 book, What we Need to Do Now.